soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-game-dev-journey.md

 This is that post!

-## First, so you know what drives me, here's a stream of consciousness, non-parallel bulleted list of what I love about the games industry when it's at its best
+## First, here's what I love best about working in games

 * **The opportunity to use the extent of our unique talents to work on something worthwhile**.
 To work unmolested by excessive bullshit.
 To create something bigger and better than we can achieve individually.
 Making it all come together somehow.
 * Being around smart and creative people who are deeply passionate and serious about what they do.